An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #11.
 Relevant Content

-Consider the information gaps of the person coming in from outside the site.
+Consider the information gaps of the searcher.
 Do you offer all the information and context needed to choose the best available product or service for their needs, beyond stating the keyword?

 Recommended Reading: How to Create Relevant Content to Captivate Your Target Audience